hellohaptik/docs_haptik/bot-configuration/webhooks.md

 If the webhook call is unsuccessful even after the last attempt then it will be dropped and we will automatically disable the webhook.

-After which new requests will be queued for a max duration of `60 minutes`.
-Once the webhook is enabled by you, we will attempt to deliver the request.
+Once the webhook is disabled, then new requests will be queued for a max duration of `60 minutes`.
+Once the webhook is enabled by you, then we will attempt to deliver the request.

-You can visit the Haptik Dashboard or use the [REST API](#enable-webhook-via-rest-api) to activate the webhook, If disabled.
+You can visit the Haptik Dashboard or use the [REST API](#enable-webhook-via-rest-api) to activate the webhook if it is disabled.

 <b>Note:</b> There can be multiple delivery requests within a short time span and it is `your responsibility` to maintain ordering and QoS in case of failure to accept messages.